pyreta/DOMinate/README.md

 # DOMinate

-DOMinate is a simple lightweight JavaScript library based on jQuery.
+DOMinate is a simple lightweight JavaScript library used for Document Object Model manipulation.

 ## Using DOMinate

 DOMinate is almost entirely based around a single function; `$d()`.
-Much like the `$()` function in jQuery, this is a dynamic function that has multiple operations depending on the arguments passed in.
+This is a dynamic function that has multiple operations depending on the arguments passed in.

 The `$d()` function can take a string, an HTML element, or a function.
 Each argument type returns has a different behavior.